Nick Senzel Preview, Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Nick Senzel (.241 on-base percentage in past 10 games, 52 points below season-long percentage), take on starter Drew Rom and the St. Louis Cardinals at Great American Ball Park, Friday at 6:40 PM ET.
+The Cincinnati Reds, including Nick Senzel and his .462 slugging percentage over his past 10 games, battle starting pitcher Zack Thompson and the St. Louis Cardinals at Great American Ball Park, Saturday at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Mariners.
+In his most recent game, he notched a home run while going 1-for-2 against the Cardinals.

 Nick Senzel Game Info & Props vs. the Cardinals